About New Covenant Legal Services

 - Social Security/ Disability

-Al W. Johnson is the Director of NCLS.
-Al has been a practicing attorney for over 35 years and had his own law practice for 20 years.
+Al W. Johnson is the Director and founder of NCLS.
+Al has been a practicing attorney for over 40 years and had his own law practice for 20 years.
 He has broad experience as a litigator with an emphasis on business and commercial litigation.
 Al has handled everything from small claims consumer fraud cases to multi-million dollar complex commercial litigation.

 Brandi Miller joined NCLS as a part time attorney in March 2020.
 She has had a long history with New Covenant Legal Services, including being a Board member and volunteer attorney since 2016.
 Before law school Brandi worked as an intern for The Law Offices of Al Johnson – Al’s private law practice – from 1999-2001.
 She earned her undergraduate degree from UMSL in 2000.
 Following that she attended law school at University of Missouri-Columbia from 2001 – 2004 receiving her degree in 2004.
 Brandi has been a practicing attorney in the St. Louis area since 2004 and has most recently had a private practice in Clayton with an emphasis on domestic/child custody, criminal and general civil law.
 Brandi also has held a number of part-time municipal court jobs including prosecuting attorney for Village of Uplands Park Municipal Court, and she has worked as a Municipal Court Judge for several area municipalities.

-Ted Boldin – Associate Pastor, Metro Christian Worship Center
+Ted Boldin – Pastor, Metro Christian Worship Center

 Eric Bronner – Attorney at Law